lnicorena/weather-app-python-vuejs/README.md

 docker exec -it flask py.test

-# or you can start the app manually
+# or you can always start the backend manually
 cd server/flask

 # Create python virtual env